trongthanh/geany-for-front-end-dev/README.md

 ## 4. Additional settings for ease of use

 ### Additional color schemes:
-Visit [this github project](https://github.com/codebrainz/geany-themes) to download more color schemes for Geany 1.22+
+Visit [this github project](https://github.com/codebrainz/geany-themes) to download more color schemes for Geany 1.22+.
+I'm using the "Dark" color scheme from above theme sets to make the screenshots.

 ### Recommended preferences:
 Go to Preferences of Geany (shortcut Ctrl-Alt-P), do: